nomis/bookmarks/README.md

 ## Features

-* Lookup the title of pasted URLs server-side (for mobile clients that can't support bookmarklets)
+* Lookup the title of URLs server-side (automatically on paste for mobile clients that can't support bookmarklets)

 ## Install